willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 }
 ```

-- The workforceIntegrationId is obtained when you registered you.
+- The workforceIntegrationId is obtained when you [registered the workforce integration](#register-the-workforce-integration).
 - You can enable a maximum of one workforce integration on a schedule.
-If you include multiple workforce integration Ids, the first one is used.
+If you include multiple workforce integration Ids in the request, the first one is used.

 ## Frequently asked questions

-**What happens if I return any response code other than 200?
+**What happens if I return a response code other than 200?
 Does it make any difference whether I return a status other than 200 in the response body?**

 There's a difference between these two scenarios.

-- If you return a response code other than 200, Shifts attempts to retry the read/update endpoint multiple times.
+- If you return a response code other than 200, Shifts attempts to retry the /read and /update endpoints multiple times.
 Eventually, Shifts displays a "Something went wrong.
 The workforce integration setup on your team has responded with invalid data." error message.
 - If you return a status other than 200 in the response body, Shifts displays a "Something went wrong.
 Sorry, your change couldn’t be completed," error message and stops retrying the endpoints.

-**What happens if I return any invalid data in the response body?**
+**What happens if I return invalid data in the response body?**

-Shifts attempts to retry the read/update endpoint multiple times.
+Shifts attempts to retry the /read and /update endpoints multiple times.
 Eventually, Shifts displays a "Something went wrong.
 The workforce integration setup on your team has responded with invalid data." error message.

-**How do I identify whether the request is being made originally in Shifts or in the WFM system to prevent an infinite loop?**
+**How do I identify whether the request originally made in Shifts or in the WFM system to prevent an infinite loop?**

-Add the `X-MS-WFMPassthrough: workforceIntegratonId` header to all write/update calls to identify/ignore the changes triggered by connector.
-This header is used to indicate that the request is being made because of a preceding call from  the WFM connector service to Shifts when performing a data sync.
+Add the `X-MS-WFMPassthrough: workforceIntegratonId` header to all write and update calls to identify/ignore the changes triggered by connector.
+This header is used to indicate that the request is made because of a preceding call from the connector to Shifts when performing a data sync.

-**I registered the WFI through Graph API with eligibilityFilteringEnabledEntities including SwapRequest,OfferShiftRequest,TimeOffReason but the response body doesn't show the eligibilityFilteringEnabledEntities list.**
+**I registered the workforce integration through Graph API with eligibilityFilteringEnabledEntities including SwapRequest,OfferShiftRequest,TimeOffReason but the response body doesn't show the eligibilityFilteringEnabledEntities list.**

 Eligibility filtering is currently supported through the `https://graph.microsoft.com/beta` endpoint, not the `https://graph.microsoft.com/v1` endpoint.